 I already mentioned that this book is a spectacular bargain — a big, huge PLUS.
 With every bargain, there are tradeoffs.
 In this case, the tradeoff for having a whopping 60 patterns packed into a slim, portable volume of 176 pages is that some of the photos are printed small, and some of the projects are represented by only one photo.
 So you get fewer, smaller photos in this book than you might get in some other competing titles — but you also pay a correspondingly lower price.

 For most knitters, I don’t think this will be a deal breaker; and for the frugal knitters among us, perhaps it is more of a selling point than a downside?

 In my opinion, the photography is sufficient to show you the most important details on almost all the projects.
 The one exception to this I noticed was the color-block hoodie.
 I think that project really should have had an additional photograph taken of the back of the design enabling knitters to see what the hood looks like.
 For some reason, the schematic doesn’t include the hood, and you can’t see the hood in the one and only photograph of the hoodie you get in the book.
 Bummer! 🙁

 This is a wonderful project overall; It’s attractive, and it looks like it would also be a practical and comfortable design.
-I want to knit a slightly modified version of this hoodie for my daughter.
+I want to knit a slightly modified version of this hoodie for my niece.
 I’m not sure whether I will, but if I do I’ll be sure to update the review with a picture so everyone can see what the hood ends up looking like.
 If you knit this pattern, and you want to share a picture of the hood or any other details, please get in touch; I will be happy to post your pictures.
 Thanks!